ranjeet229/trao/README.md

 ## Run locally

 Requires Node.js 22.18+ and npm.
 In this delivered workspace, **`.env` already exists with the supplied MongoDB and Gemini credentials**.
-It is git-ignored.
-There is intentionally no `.env.example`, as requested.

 ```sh
 npm ci